 Be a warrior, not a wimp!

-NOTE: Even though this David / Saul article was originally designed for our older boys, I also wished to send it to our older girls, so asked the Lord to show me how it could be done.
+NOTE: Even though this David / Saul article was originally designed for my older boys, I also wished to send it to my older girls, so asked the Lord to show me how it could be done.
 I ended up deliberately choosing very girly items (e.g. flower colouring pages) to send with the article and writing along these lines in their letter: Share this challenge with the boys in your life and tell them what you will be looking for when you come to choose a husband! :)

 If you like my work, please tell others and ‘like’ this page.
 Your kind comments make my day!